 - Add or remove playlists from the watch page using the 'Save' button

 If you get a second strike within the same 90-day period as your first strike, you will not be allowed to post content for two weeks.
-If there are no further issues, full privileges will be restored automatically after the two-week period.
+If there are no further issues, after the two-week period we will restore full privileges automatically.
 Each strike will not expire until 90 days from the time that it was issued.

-Three strikes in the same 90-day period will result in your channel being permanently removed from YouTube.
-Again, each strike will not expire until 90 days from the time that it was issued.
+Three strikes in the same 90-day period results in your channel being permanently removed from YouTube.
+Each strike will not expire until 90 days from the time that it was issued.

 What to do when you get a strike